ErenDexter/megan-backend/README.md

     "password": "gomugomu"
 }
 ```
+There will be an *userId* and an Authentication *token* in response.
+You have to send this *token* in the body of each requests to perform an authenticated action like Adding or Deleting notes.

 **POST** - **SignIn**
 ```
 https://megan-backend.herokuapp.com/notes/v1/signIn
 ```
-After creating an account use this to log in.
+After creating an account user can log in using this endpoint.

 **Body**
 ```